tawi1/DotsTrafficCity/docs/source/temporaryRagdoll.rst

 The underlying logic is driven by `TemporaryRagdollStateSystem.cs`, which processes active entities based on their current ``RagdolState``:

 1. **Default**
-   When a ragdoll activation event triggers, the system clears active anti-stuck components, calculates the target ``RecoveryTime`` based on the config, and disables the default visual skin (deactivating the GameObject or disabling GPU mesh info depending on the rig type).
+   When a ragdoll activation event triggers, the system clears active anti-stuck components, calculates the target ``RecoveryTime`` based on the config, and disables the default visual skin (deactivating the GameObject or disabling GPU mesh info depending on the :ref:`rig type <rigType>`).
 The physical ragdoll instance is then activated.

 2. **Reactivate**
    Invoked if a pedestrian experiences another impact while recovering.
 This resets the ``RecoveryTime`` and forces the physical ragdoll back into full simulation.